Skip to main content

 • You need to create a new collection (create_collection).

-• You only need note membership changes (add_note_to_collection or remove_note_from_collection).
+• You only need note membership changes (add_note_to_collection, remove_note_from_collection, or move_note).

 Example prompts: